High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

-Table~\ref{angles_used} shows the final beam energy and the spectrometer angle values used for the analysis.
-A 0.10~mrad random uncertainty in the angular offset is assigned, with 0.07~mrad coming from beam angle drifts as determined from the BPMs, 0.05~mrad from the $\sim$0.1 MeV uncertainties in determining the peak position, and 0.05 mrad from the pointing determination due to run to run scatter and uncertainty in determining the target position.
+Table~\ref{tab:kinematics} shows the final beam energy and the spectrometer angle values used for the analysis.
+The kinematic settings go from $a$ to $r$, based on the chronological ordering of the runs; note that some letters are not used as only settings used for extraction of the elastic cross section are included and kinematics used for calibration purposes are not included.
+A 0.10~mrad random uncertainty in the angular offset is assigned, with 0.07~mrad coming from beam angle drifts as determined from the BPMs, 0.05~mrad from the 0.1 MeV uncertainties in determining the peak position, and 0.05~mrad from the pointing determination due to run-to-run scatter and uncertainty in determining the target position.
 The scale uncertainty is taken to be 0.18~mrad, with 0.13~mrad due to energy loss and radiative effects on the elastic peak, 0.07~mrad from possible beam angle offset, and 0.10~mrad coming from the change in the best angle for a 0.03\% shift in the beam energy.

 We estimated the impact of a 0.18~mrad shift and 0.10~mrad random variations on the extracted cross sections.
 A 0.10 mrad angle fluctuation changes the cross section by (0.10--0.12)\% for the right arm and (0.02--0.10)\% for the left arm, applied as random uncertainties for each $\varepsilon$ point.
-A 0.18~mrad shift to all angles for the right arm results yields average scale, random, and slope variations of 0.20\%, 0.02\%, and 0.67\%, respectively.
-While, the left arm results show average scale, random, and slope uncertainties of 0.13\%, 0.01\%, and 0.18\%, respectively.
+A 0.18~mrad shift to all angles for the right arm yields average scale, random, and slope variations of 0.20\%, 0.02\%, and 0.67\%, respectively, while for the left arm they yield average scale, random, and slope uncertainties of 0.13\%, 0.01\%, and 0.18\%, respectively.